Advance Wars 1+2: Re-Boot Camp: Gameplay

 Advance Wars 1+2: Re-Boot Camp is a remake of Advance Wars (2001), and Advance Wars 2: Black Hole Rising (2003), which were originally developed by Intelligent Systems.
 It is a turn-based strategy game where the player controls commanding officers from different regions.
-Each map is tiled, and units move one title at a time, with each unit having different movement ranges, aim ranges, and terrain interaction, e.g. foot soldier units have a smaller movement range than all other units, but can move onto a Mountain and benefit from its terrain defense bonus.
+Each map is tiled, and units move one tile at a time, with each unit having different movement ranges, aim ranges, and terrain interaction, e.g. foot soldier units have a smaller movement range than all other units, but can move onto a Mountain and benefit from its terrain defense bonus.
 Meanwhile, Wood terrain causes most units to move fewer tiles in a turn when they move through them.
 Fog of war and weather may also limit unit movement.
 Water-based units like Destroyers and Battleships can only traverse water, and the only other units that can traverse water are aerial units, whose movements ignore terrain movement penalties, but do not receive terrain defense bonuses of any kind.
 Land-based units can only cross water by entering Transport Copters and Landers.
 Units have limited amounts of ammo and gas, which can be replenished by moving into any building under the player's control.
 If a naval or aerial unit ever runs out of fuel, it explodes the next turn and is removed from the map.

 Players can choose from multiple Commanding Officers (CO), each with their own strengths, often involving advantages with certain units or terrains.
 The big differences tend to be their CO Power.
 In Advance Wars, each CO has their own unique CO Power.
 For example, Andy has a CO Power that recovers his units' HP, while Sami has a CO Power that boosts her Infantry and Mech units' movement, defense, and offense, and Eagle has a CO Power that allows his units, except Infantries and Mechs, to move again if they have moved during his current turn.
 These CO Powers can be activated once a meter is filled up, which is done by getting one's units engaged in battle, whether attacking or defending.
 Advance Wars 2: Black Hole Rising adds a Super CO Power to each CO, which requires players to let the CO Meter charge for longer before using.